-Description: This factor assesses existing land uses which are adjacent to the subject site.
-More points are assigned to a subject that is surrounded by other agricultural land uses.
+More points are assigned to a subject site that is surrounded by other agricultural land use parcels with the principal use of agriculture.

-Scoring: Measure the perimeter of the subject site adjacent to agricultural land use.
+Scoring Factor 3: Measure the perimeter of the subject site adjacent to parcels with a principal use of agriculture. agricultural land use.

 Defined terms relevant to the scoring of this factor include: